Shazam! Fury of the Gods: Plot

-Two years after Thaddeus Sivana's defeat, Hespera and Kalypso, two of the daughters of the Titan Atlas, break into the Acropolis Museum in Athens, Greece to steal the Wizard's broken staff.
-The duo then take it to the imprisoned Wizard, forcing him to repair the staff and activate its powers.
+Four years after Thaddeus Sivana's defeat, Hespera and Kalypso, daughters of the Titan Atlas, break into the Acropolis Museum in Athens to steal the Wizard's broken staff.
+Taking it to the Wizard, imprisoned in the Gods' Realm, they force him to repair it and reactivate its powers.

-In Philadelphia, Billy Batson and his "Shazamily" of foster siblings save people on the collapsing Benjamin Franklin Bridge, but are called out for its destruction.
-The group is drifting apart at home due to their growing up and having personal interests.
-Billy is worried about being kicked out of the Vasquez family after he turns 18 and ages out of the foster system.
-In a dream, as Shazam, Billy is warned by the Wizard about Hespera and Kalypso — he and the Shazamily research the Daughters.
+In Philadelphia, Billy Batson and his "Shazamily" are drifting apart as they grow up and pursue their interests.
+Billy is worried about being kicked out of the Vasquez family home when he turns eighteen.
+In a dream, the Wizard warns him about the Daughters of Atlas, prompting the Shazamily to research them.

+The Shazamily enter the Rock of Eternity, where they encounter the sentient pen Steve.
+It writes about the three daughters of Atlas, and they realize that Anthea, Atlas's youngest daughter, is none other than a girl named Anne.
+She is someone Freddy Freeman is going to meet.

-Freddy Freeman, still bullied at school, falls for a new girl named Anne, to whom he shows off his superhero self.
-Unfortunately, Hespera and Kalypso arrive with the staff and steal Freddy's powers.
-Anne is revealed to be their youngest sister, Anthea.
-Billy and the other Shazamily try to save Freddy, but the daughters kidnap him and place a dome around the city, trapping everyone inside.
-Freddy is imprisoned along with the Wizard in the Gods' Realm.
-Hespera and Kalypso reveal they want revenge because the Wizard killed their father.
+When Freddy meets Anne, he shows off his superhero self.
+Hespera and Kalypso arrive with the staff and steal his powers.
+Billy and the Shazamily try to save Freddy, but the daughters kidnap him, encasing the city within an indestructible dome and trapping everyone inside.
+He is subsequently imprisoned within the Wizard in the Gods' Realm.

-Meanwhile, the Shazamily enter the Rock of Eternity, where they encounter a sentient pen named "Steve," which they use to draft a letter to Hespera as a negotiation for Freddy's release.
-Billy meets Hespera, and, while the meeting is initially cordial, she and Kalypso soon fight the Shazamily.
-Pedro loses his powers during the fight, while Hespera is captured and returned to the Rock.
-Hespera easily breaks out and steals the Golden Apple, the seed of the Tree of Life.
-Meanwhile, Freddy and the Wizard try to escape the Gods' Realm with Anthea's help, just as Hespera returns with the apple.
-However, the Daughters argue as Hespera and Anthea want to use the Apple to revive their realm, while Kalypso wishes to plant it on Earth to conquer it.
-Freddy steals the apple but is found out, though Billy and the Shazamily show up, and Freddy reacquires his powers.
+The Shazamily asks Steve to help draft a letter to negotiate with Hespera for Freddy's release.
+Billy meets her at a local restaurant and, although the meeting is initially cordial, she and Kalypso soon fight the Shazamily.
+Pedro loses his powers during the battle, while Hespera is captured and taken to the Rock.
+Having planned her capture, Hespera easily breaks out and steals the Golden Apple, the seed of the Tree of Life.

+Meanwhile, Freddy and the Wizard attempt to escape the Gods' Realm with the sympathetic Anthea's help, just as Hespera returns with the Apple.
+The Daughters argue as Hespera and Anthea want to use the Apple to revive their realm, while Kalypso wishes to plant it on Earth to destroy it.
+Freddy steals it but is soon discovered.
+Billy and the Shazamily show up, and Freddy reacquires his powers.